FMFluke/PWP-EMSE/README.md

 The database can be created by running the command `flask init-db` from the directory above the Foodpoint folder.
 Note that you need to export the `FLASK_APP` environment to Foodpoint folder before using this command.
 For example use `export FLASK_APP=Foodpoint`
 Database will be created according to the configuration of the app which could be passed to function `create_app` in `__init__.py` inside Foodpoint folder by having a file `config.py`.
 Otherwise it will default to `development.db` hardcoded in the function.
 The created database will be empty.

-To populate database with initial example values, run the command `flask populate_db`
+To populate database with initial example values, run the command `flask populate-db`

 If you want to populate it manually, you will need to import `populate_db.py` and utilise its functions there.
 These functions will point to the database file as configured in `create_app` function automatically.